We photographed our way from Hanoi to Ho Chi Minh City.

 Can Ram, Vietnam

-It was by total accident.
-We run out of time, the sun was going down, and the motorbikes had no working lights on them.
+We stranded here by total accident.
+Coming from Nha Trang, we run out of time, and light.
+The sun was going down.
+The motorbikes had no working lights on them.
 I was actually riding with a head light around my head.

-We only saw a tiny icon on Google Maps: Accommodation.
+I only saw my iPhone screen and a tiny icon on Google Maps pointing: Accommodation.

 This was our goal.
 We reached for it, arrived and woke up 2 meters away from the ocean.